 Arktos Punks Delusional Leftist Journalist, Hilarity Ensues

 The alt-Right doesn’t need the media: they need us.
-The recent case of a “journalist” who tried to infiltrate the alt-Right expat community in Budapest and embarrassed herself in the process shows this.
+The recent case of a “journalist” who tried to infiltrate the small alt-Right expat community in Budapest and embarrassed herself in the process shows this.

 Expecting the Leftist media to stop lying about the alt-Right is like expecting buzzards to stop hovering around garbage trucks.
 From defamation to doxing, they’re going to pull out all the stops to destroy any threat to their (waning) power.
 While the MSM’s ability to influence the public is near-rock bottom—the U.S. president-elect is openly insulting them as “fake news” at his press conferences, for crying out loud—they still have considerable power to ruin peoples’ lives.
 One way you can fight back against them is to exploit the duplicity and fame-mongering of their younger (and dumber) members.
 Because young journalists are typically poorly-paid and lack the protections that established members of the media have, screwing with them is the easiest way to chip away at the media’s power.